 The Impact of Total Vertical Integration

-The HME Ahrens-Fox difference is built on experience, innovation and a drive to produce the best apparatus available in the industry the today.
+The HME Ahrens-Fox difference is built on experience, innovation and a drive to produce the best apparatus available in the industry today.
 Through total vertical integration of our design, engineering and manufacturing capabilities, HME Ahrens-Fox has the capability to immediately integrate the latest technologies and innovations in advanced engineering.

 HME Ahrens-Fox introduced its exclusive line of HME engineered and manufactured Aerial Products in 2014.
 HME Aerial Products feature HME built sectional steel ladders, and turntables.
-HME has also introduced a number of advanced technologies into its aerial designs including its proprietary, patented pending, rung-alignment technology.
+HME has also introduced a number of advanced technologies into its aerial designs including its proprietary, patent pending, rung-alignment technology.
 Other integrated technologies include joystick controls, touch-screen valve controls and advanced sensoring systems to improve ladder control and safety.
 HME Aerial Products range of models includes everything from compact aerial designs, platforms to its 111-foot ladder, the HME HAF111L.

 Air Craft Quality Construction